VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## VictoriaMetrics

 VictoriaMetrics is fast, cost-effective and scalable time-series database.
-It can be used as long-term remote storage for Prometheus.

 It is available in [binary releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), [docker images](https://hub.docker.com/r/victoriametrics/victoria-metrics/) and in [source code](https://github.com/VictoriaMetrics/VictoriaMetrics).
 Just download VictoriaMetrics and see [how to start it](#how-to-start-victoriametrics).

 Cluster version is available [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/cluster).

+[Contact us](mailto:info@victoriametrics.com) if you need paid enterprise support for VictoriaMetrics.

 ## Case studies and talks